-Wondering if an equipment loan can help your small business?
+Wondering if a construction equipment loan can help your small business?
 Curious what you can purchase with funds from an equipment loan?
-Read on to learn more and decide whether an equipment loan is right for your business.
+Read on to learn more and decide whether a construction equipment loan is right for your business.

-One possible alternative to an equipment loan is leasing your business equipment.
+One possible alternative to a construction equipment loan is leasing your business equipment.
 Leasing may have some advantages.
 However, the biggest drawback is that you don’t own the equipment when the lease ends.
-When you pay off an equipment loan, the equipment is totally yours.
+When you pay off a construction equipment loan, the equipment is totally yours.
 But, if you’re looking to purchase equipment that becomes obsolote quickly, leasing might be better for you.

 An equipment loan can be used for many different equipment types, but the amount of money you can borrow is determined by the type of equipment you intend to purchase and whether it’s new or used.